The Misconception of Ida McKinley

 by Stephanie Bohnak, Director of Education & Outreach

 In the past, Ida McKinley has been painted as a “permanent” and “petulant invalid.”
 However, this is simply a broad stroke generalization.
 In recent years and in ongoing research, the National First Ladies Library & Museum has come across some vastly interesting elements regarding Ida McKinley’s life.
 In fact, we have an ongoing initiative to reimagine the third floor of the Saxton-McKinley House at the First Ladies National Historic Site to draw more attention to this remarkable First Lady who called Ohio home.
-In reimagining the third floor, we are furthering exploring the political acumen of First Lady McKinley while also investigating and contextualizing her struggles with sporadic muscle weakness and episodic seizures.
+In reimagining the third floor, we are further exploring the political acumen of First Lady McKinley while also investigating and contextualizing her struggles with sporadic muscle weakness and episodic seizures.

 William and Ida McKinley shared a special love – one founded on mutual respect and intellect.
 Highly educated for her time and for her gender, Mrs. McKinley was especially invested in using her privilege for public good.
 Following the McKinley honeymoon on the Eastern seaboard, Ida McKinley began dedicating her life to husband and home as the two welcomed their first child, Katie, on Christmas Day 1871.